Sue9104/web-manual/interface/guest-released-projects.md

 ## Projects

-All the projects are displayed here, which user work as a guest.
+All the projects, which user works as a guest, are displayed here.

+**How to submit a suggestion (only for the latest version):**
 ![](/assets/suggestion.png)

 **Operation:**